signalfx/signalfx-agent/docs/quick-install.md

 2. Click **My Profile**.
 3. Next to **Organizations**, review the listed realm.

 * You may need to set the endpoints.
-To explicitly set the ingest, API server, and trace endpoint URLs individually, review the following example:
+To explicitly set the ingest, API server, and trace endpoint URLs, review the following examples:

 ```sh
 ingestUrl: "https://ingest.YOUR_SIGNALFX_REALM.signalfx.com"
 apiUrl: "https://api.YOUR_SIGNALFX_REALM.signalfx.com"
 traceEndpointUrl: "https://ingest.YOUR_SIGNALFX_REALM.signalfx.com/v1/trace"
 ```

-This action will default to the endpoints for the realm configured in signalFxRealm if not set.

 For additional installation troubleshooting information, see [Frequently Asked Questions](./faq.md).